Published September 2016

 A. Means individuals who lack a fixed, regular, and adequate nighttime residence; and B. Includes one or more of the following: i.
 Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or similar reason; are living in motels, hotels, trailer parks, or camping grounds due to a lack of alternative accommodations; are living in emergency or transitional shelters; or awaiting foster care placement; (awaiting foster care placement until 12/10/16);

 Ii.
 Children and youths who have a primary nighttime residence that is public or private not designed for or ordinarily used as a regular sleeping accommodation for human beings; Iii.
 Children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and Iv.
 Migratory children who qualify as homeless for the purpose of this subtitle because the children are living in circumstances described in clause (i) through (iii).

 In Iowa, the rules regarding Education for Homeless children are located in 281--Iowa Administrative Code 33.
 These rules add further guidance to school districts regarding education of homeless children and youth and cover the following:

-- A child who lacks a fixed, regular and adequate nighttime residence;
+- A child who lacks a fixed, regular and adequate nighttime residence and includes the following:

-- A child who is living in a community shelter;
+- a child that is abandoned in a hospital;

 Educational Rights of Homeless Youth